-The health care trust is also used to fund health care for member-directed plan participants, in the form of a Retiree Medical Account (RMA).
-At retirement or separation, member-directed plan participants may be eligible for reimbursement of qualified medical expenses from their vested RMA balance.
+The heath care trust is also used to fund health care for member-directed plan participants, in the form of a Retiree Medical Account (RMA).
+At retirement or separation, member directed plan participants may be eligible for reimbursement of qualified medical expenses from their vested RMA balance.

-Effective January 1, 2022, OPERS will discontinue the group plans currently offered to non-Medicare retirees and re-employed retirees.
+Effective January 1, 2022, OPERS discontinued the group plans currently offered to non-Medicare retirees and re-employed retirees.
 Instead, eligible non-Medicare retirees will select an individual medical plan.
 OPERS will provide a subsidy or allowance via an HRA allowance to those retirees who meet health care eligibility requirements.
 Retirees will be able to seek reimbursement for plan premiums and other qualified medical expenses.
-These changes are reflected in the December 31, 2020, measurement date health care valuation.